What is it that makes Spartan Oil so unique and so good?

-The predominant olive varieties in the region is the Koroneiki olive, which has become prevalent over the past 50-75 years.
+The predominant olive variety in the region is the Koroneiki olive, which has become prevalent over the past 50-75 years.
 There are secondary varieties of olives (we refer to them as heritage varieties), which we also use in our blends to add complexity and character to our oil.
-Kalamon (Kalamata) olives are also commonly found in the area, but are used exclusively as table olives and are not pressed to yield olive oil.
+Kalamon (Kalamata) olives are also commonly found in the area, but are used exclusively as table olives and are not pressed for olive oil.

-Olive trees are quite hardy and can survive for long periods of time, as long as weather conditions do not reach freezing levels in the spring months when the first buds are developing.
+Olive trees are quite hardy and can survive for centuries and will produce fruit annually as long as weather conditions do not reach freezing levels in the spring months when the first buds are developing.

 Farmers regularly tend to the olive trees, including careful pruning and nourishment.
 Even as new technologies emerge, many of the same techniques used hundreds of years ago are still in place today.

 The olives start as small buds in the early spring.
 Within several months, they start to take their familiar egg-like shape.
-By the time they ripen and are ready to be picked in the early winter, they’ll be approximately the size of a small almond.
+By the time they ripen and are ready to be picked in the late fall, many varieties are approximately the size of a small almond.
 They can vary in size considerably, with some olives growing as large as an egg.
 Some varieties are black when ripe, while most are green.
 Harvesting olives at different stages of ripeness can yield varying flavor profiles and nutritional components, so care is taken to determine the right time to harvest.

 Olives are firm to the touch when ripe, yielding slightly to pressure.
 Depending on the variety, a mature tree produces 200-300 lbs of olives annually.
-A rough ratio of the oil produced is approximately 1:5--1 lb of olive oil produced for every 5 lbs of olives pressed.
+A rough ratio of the oil produced is approximately 6:1--1 lb of olive oil produced for every 6 lbs of olives pressed.
 On some of our specialized oil blends, the yield can vary significantly, often reaching 8:1 or in the case of our Batch π blend, 14:1.

 The olives from the tarps are placed into large plastic bins that can hold approximately 2,000 lbs of olives.
 The olives are immediately taken by the farmer to an olive oil production facility, where the olives are pressed within 24 hours, and in many cases, within 4 hours.

-The olives are weighed, cleaned, weighed again, cleaned again, crushed, de-pitted, and then weighed again before the oil extraction process begins.
+The olives are weighed, cleaned, weighed again, cleaned again, crushed, and then moved to an extractor.
 Extraction is done by way of a centrifugal force, using a high-speed machine that separates the oil from other juices.
 The oil is captured in a repository, where it is weighed once again, and then transferred to a stainless steel storage container.
-Individual farmers are compensated based on the amount of oil that their olives produce, so weight is very important to everyone in the olive oil production process.
+Individual farmers are often compensated based on the amount of oil that their olives produce, so weight is very important to everyone in the olive oil production process.